HAPRIvn/Open-Access-Data/README.md

-# COVID-19 Cleaned Database from HAPRI
+# Open Access Data from HAPRI
 ## Version 1.0 - May 2020

 <p align="center">